Architecture Overview

 - Start cron engine, heartbeat, snapshot scheduler, news collector

 The composition root is the only place that knows about all components.
-Each component is decoupled and only depends on its direct collaborators via interfaces.
+Each component is decoupled and depends only on its direct collaborators via interfaces.